will851126/recommendation-engine/README.md

 2. Use Flask API coneect model

-3. Recommendation outcome present in html
+3. Recommendation result present in html

 4. Use Vscode upload file to storage